gsingh-0-0-1/gensgrandis/README.md

 Welcome to Gens Grandis!

-Gens Grandis is a browser-based, sandbox-style and strategy-oriented game.
-You can see the game at http://gensgrandis.com.
+~~Gens Grandis is a browser-based, sandbox-style and strategy-oriented game.
+You can see the game at http://gensgrandis.com.~~

+Unfortunately, due to server hosting costs (and relatively low traffic), I'm unable to keep the game up.
+But I encourage anyone who is interested to clone a copy and play it themselves!
+(Just please don't use the code to run your own website - see the end of this file.)

 Because the game is browser-based, there is no pressure on you, the user, to download or configure any software.
 It also makes the game entirely free-to-play.